 My research explores the ethics, economics, and politics of digital technologies.
 I am particularly interested in connections between digital media production and the digital economy with a focus on gender and government policy.
 My current research explores the ethics of data capture by investigating digital platforms as digital infrastructures and powerful metaphors.
-While I explore the platform as a global paradigm, I specifically investigate its cultural, political, and economic implications in China.

 I am a Research Associate at the Center for Data Ethics and Justice at the Data Science Institute, University of Virginia.
 Previously, I pursued my PhD as a doctoral fellow at the Max Planck Institute for Religious and Ethnic Diversity in Göttingen, Germany, and received my doctoral degree in Cultural Anthropology from Utrecht University, the Netherlands.